-Portland, ME-based The VIA Agency has been selected to handle integrated marketing chores for startup mobile carrier Republic Wireless, after a review, the client has
+Portland, ME-based The VIA Agency has been selected to handle integrated marketing chores for startup mobile carrier Republic Wireless, after a review,

 The scope of work includes creative advertising, as well as digital and media duties, the agency said.
 Contenders in the review were said to include McKinney and Roundhouse Marketing.